-- Insert the card.
-If the announcement includes a card holder, insert it there.
-If not, place the personal card in the fold of the announcement so that your name faces away from the text.
+- Insert the personal card.
+If the announcement includes a cardholder, secure your note inside.
+If not, place the personal card in the fold of the announcement so the name faces away from the text.
 Do the same with a photo if you have one.

 - Insert the announcement.
-The announcement is then placed in the smaller envelope with the folded edge inserted first and the front facing the envelope flap.
+Place the announcement in the smaller envelope with the folded edge inserted first and with the front facing the envelope flap.

-- Fasten the flap using a seal.
-If you do not have a sticker for the seal, do not tuck the flap.
+- Fasten the inner envelope flap using a seal or sticker.
+If you do not have a sticker or wax seal to fasten the envelope, do not tuck the flap.

-To understand the importance of these steps, it may be helpful to picture how the receiver is going to open the envelope...
+To understand the significance of the invitation organization, it's helpful to picture how the receiver will open the envelope:

-- They will open the mailing envelope's flap and see their (informal) name as they pull out the inner envelope.
+- They will open the mailing envelope and see their (informal) name as they pull out the inner envelope.

-- When they break the seal and open the next flap, they will be greeted with the face of the announcement card.
+- When they break the seal and open the flap of the inner envelope, they are greeted with the face of the announcement card.

-- When they open the announcement, your personal card (and photo) will be facing them.
+- When they open the announcement, your card (and photo) will be facing them.

-- Behind your personal items, they will find the details of the graduation.
+- Behind your items, they will find the details of the graduation.

-The formality of these cards is designed to give the receiver an experience.
-It is like peeling back the layers of a perfectly designed package until the surprise is revealed.
+The formality of these cards is designed to give the receiver an enjoyable experience—peeling back each layer of the invitation reveals a delightful surprise.

 The send date depends on whether you're planning an event or just want to announce the graduation.
 If you include an invitation to a party, the announcement and invitation should be sent about four weeks before the event.
 If only announcing the accomplishment of graduation, it's still proper to send your cards up to 14 days after the ceremony.